Eru-sasaki/Eru-sasaki/README.md

 - 👋 Hi, I’m @Eru-sasaki
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning python , bash , etc
-- 💞️ I’m looking to collaborate on my code...
+- 💞️ I’m looking to collaborate on my code
 - 📫 How to reach me erusasaki@protonmail.com
 - 💞️ I might be slow to respond